• Skip to primary navigation

 Instructions

-• In KitchenAid (or using an electric hand mixer) cream together butter, sugars, and pumpkin puree on medium-high speed, until well-combined
+• In KitchenAid (or using an electric hand mixer) cream together butter, sugars, and pumpkin pie spice on medium-high speed, until well-combined

-• Add egg and egg yolk, beating until combined.
+• Add pumpkin puree, egg and egg yolk, and vanilla extract and beat on low-speed until combined.

-• In separate, medium-sized bowl, whisk together flour, corn starch, pumpkin spice, and salt.
+• In separate, medium-sized bowl, whisk together flour, corn starch, baking powder, and salt.

 • Gradually (with mixer on medium-low speed) stir the dry mixture into wet ingredients, pausing occasionally to scrape down the sides of the bowl to ensure that all ingredients are well-combined.